geomatics-io/ObjectListView/docs/faq.rst

 The `ObjectListView` knows nothing about your model objects.
 It does not know when they have been changed.
 Only you know that.
-When you know that a model object has changed and needs to be updated, you can either call `RefreshObject()` to update just one object, or you can call `RepopulateList()` to rebuild everything at once.
+When you know that a model object has changed and needs to be updated, you can either call `RefreshObject()` to update just one object, or you can call `BuildList()` to rebuild everything at once.

 `DataListView` is the exception to this rule.
 Any change you make to your `DataSource` should be immediately reflected in the `DataListView`.